-The Company completed its annual goodwill impairment testing in the fourth quarter of 2020 by determining the recoverable amounts of its businesses using valuation techniques discussed below (refer to notes 1(f) and 5(c)).
-The review indicated that there was no impairment of goodwill in 2020 (2019 - \$nil).
+The Company completed its annual goodwill impairment testing in the fourth quarter of 2021 by determining the recoverable amounts of its businesses using valuation techniques discussed below (refer to notes 1(f) and 5(c)).
+The testing indicated that there was no impairment of goodwill in 2021 (2020 - \$nil).